Bioconductor/BBS/Doc/Prepare-Windows-Server-2019-HOWTO.md

 ### 4.7 Install Strawberry Perl

-Download installer for Windows 64-bit (e.g.
+Available at: http://strawberryperl.com (this site does not support HTTPS)

-`strawberry-perl-5.32.0.1-64bit.msi`) from http://strawberryperl.com/
+Download installer for Windows 64-bit (`strawberry-perl-5.32.0.1-64bit.msi`
-(this site does not support HTTPS).
+as of Nov.
+2020).

 When running the installer, keep all the default settings.
 Check that the perl executable is in `Path`: